Garlic Air Fryer Pork Tenderloin

 For pork tenderloin

 - Salt and pepper both sides.
 Rub with garlic scape pesto, or plain roasted garlic.
+Rub the roast with dijon mustard and additional spices, if desired.kosher salt, black pepper, 2 tablespoon garlic scape pesto (recipe link below) or 2 small heads roasted garlic

 - Cook on air fry setting, at 400°F for 8-10 minutes on first side.
 Carefully remove from air fryer.
 Flip.

 - Return to air fryer and cook for 8-10 more minutes.
 Check internal temperature with meat thermometer.
-We cook ours to an internal temperature of 135°F. Then let rest 5-10 minutes.
+We cook ours to an internal temperature of 135°F. Then let it rest 5-10 minutes.

 - If you would like to serve with roasted vegetables, while pork is resting, add cut up veggies, coated with no stick spray (and salt and pepper) to the rack of air fryer.
 Cook 5-8 minutes, depending on the size of your vegetable pieces, until tender and browned.